A Book A Week Programme Over 3s

 Join the three little pigs as they set off to see the world, build their houses and encounter the big, bad wolf.

-This story is read alongside learning about Science Week.
+This story is read alongside learning about saying 'no' and identifying objects.

 March